 Is Your Roof Solar-Ready?

-While almost any home can accommodate solar panel installations, there are some questions you should ask about your roof before you start a solar project.
+While almost any home can accommodate solar panel installations, there are questions you should ask before you start a solar project.

 Take care of your roof first so you don’t have to slow down, or press pause on your solar installation.